ProgramsWorkshopsImpactTeamPartner with us

 Circuits & Sensors

-Kids wire LEDs, buzzers, and light sensors on breadboards to learn how current, voltage, and switches actually behave.
+Kids wire LEDs, buzzers, and light sensors on breadboards to learn how current, voltage, and switches behave.

 Code Meets Hardware